Nkambe River Revival Forest

 The project will begin in the town of Nkambe in Northwest Cameroon, where 36 hectares of land around rivers and waterways will be rewilded.
 Over 1,000,000 saplings will be planted as part of this initiative.

-The aim is for this pilot to mobilise communities across the region and in so doing, secure the environmental and economic futures of local people.
+The aim of this pilot is to mobilise communities across the region and, in doing so, secure the environmental and economic futures of local people.
 Over the long term, up to 10,000 hectares of land could be managed based on this model across Northwest Cameroon.

 A network of community nurseries will be established across Nkambe that will supply native saplings directly to the plantings as they take place.
 The nurseries will also employ local people, providing them with training and an income so that they become integrated into the supply chain as land restoration interventions across the region grow and multiply.